fabriciopereiradiniz/plataformaMT/README.md

 ## Compilation and Execution of the Program

 Make sure you have the Java Development Kit (JDK) installed on your machine.
-Open a terminal or command prompt and navigate to the directory where the program folder `scr` is located.

-Compile the source code by entering the following command:

-`javac entities/Estados.java application/Program.java`

-After compilation, execute the program by typing the following command:

-`java application.Program`
+Open your IDE and configure postgresql and jgoodies on the classpath of the project, you also will need to install and configure Java Swing.

+As the program is not compilated at all you must open directly on an IDE and run the login.java file.
+In `Conexao.java` change `databaseURL = "jdbc:postgresql://localhost:5432/projetoNakahata"; user = "postgres"; password = "postgres";` to your configs, not connecting? create the tables on postgresql:
+`
+CREATE TABLE aluno (
+    id SERIAL PRIMARY KEY,
+    name VARCHAR(255),
+    login VARCHAR(255),
+    password VARCHAR(255),
+    pontos INTEGER
+);

+CREATE TABLE exercicio (
+    id SERIAL PRIMARY KEY,
+    pergunta TEXT,
+    palavra_testada1 VARCHAR(100),
+    palavra_testada2 VARCHAR(100),
+    palavra_testada3 VARCHAR(100),
+    pontos INTEGER
+);

+CREATE TABLE professor (
+    id SERIAL PRIMARY KEY,
+    name VARCHAR(255),
+    login VARCHAR(255),
+    password VARCHAR(255)
+);

+CREATE TABLE exercicios_usuarios (
+    id_usuarios INTEGER REFERENCES aluno(id),
+    id_exercicio INTEGER REFERENCES exercicio(id),
+    data_realizacao TIMESTAMP WITHOUT TIME ZONE,
+    PRIMARY KEY (id_usuarios, id_exercicio)
+);
+`
 ## Program Usage